kuvaldini/iroha-swarm/README.md

 ### For usage and help see [iroha-swarm.sh](./iroha-swarm.sh)

 ### Troubleshooting
 If you got unexpected behaivor or error please clean up containers and volumes.
 See [`./clean-start.sh`](./clean-start.sh).
+At any time you are wellcome to ask questions in [telegram chat](https://t.me/hyperledgeriroha) and on stackoverflow with tag hyperledger/iroha.